Data sources

 Local weather for your city on each day comes from national meteorological office archives, supplemented by NOAA and ECMWF historical data sets.
 Coverage starts in 1950 for most major cities.

-The short paragraph at the bottom of each Magazine and Chapter card is written by our editorial team, drawing on the sources above and on a curated bibliography of cultural histories.
+The reflective paragraph at the bottom of each Sunday card is composed by our editorial team from the week's data — top songs, top movie, the strongest cultural moments, the weather range — drawing on a curated bibliography of cultural histories.
 It is never about you personally, and never generated end-to-end by AI.
-AI tools assist with research and first drafts; an editor signs each paragraph off.
+AI tools assist with research and first drafts; an editor signs each Sunday off.

 Corrections